BIG NEWS: Scrapingdog is collaborating with Serpdog.

 Limitations of scraping Google search results with Python

-With Scrapingdog’s Google Scraper API, you don’t have to maintain a web scraping script.
-Scrapingdog will handle all the hassle and seamlessly deliver the data.
+With Scrapingdog’s Google Scraper API, you don’t have to worry about proxy rotations or retries.
+Scrapingdog will handle all the hassle of proxy and header rotation and seamlessly deliver the data to you.

 Scraping Google Search Results without getting blocked

-Now, that we know how to scrape Google search results using Python and beautifulsoup, we will now look at a solution that can help us scrape millions of Google pages without getting blocked.
+Now, that we know how to scrape Google search results using Python and Beautifulsoup, we will look at a solution that can help us scrape millions of Google pages without getting blocked.

 This API offers a free trial and you can register for that trial from here.
 After registering for a free account you should read the docs to get the complete idea of this API.